Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Conclusions

 \section{Conclusions}

-The exact algorithms proposed in this paper have overcome the difficulties encountered by \cite{hanasusanto2015k} and \cite{subramanyam2017k} for $k=2$, by solving problems in a couple of minutes (often seconds) that were unsolvable in two hours using the previous approaches.
+Min-max-min combinatorial optimization problems form a class of notoriously difficult optimization problems.
+In this manuscript, we have provided a first step towards their efficient solution, focusing on the case of budgeted uncertainty.
+In this work we derived three fast algorithms to solve these problems exactly and heuristically, two of them based on a mixed-integer non-linear reformulation while the third is a discrete enumeration scheme involving ad-hoc dominance rules.
+The proposed exact algorithms have overcome the difficulties encountered by the previous literature \citep{hanasusanto2015k,subramanyam2017k} for $k=2$, by solving problems in a couple of minutes (often seconds) that were unsolvable in one or two hours using the previous approaches.
 We also found encouraging results for $k=3$, solving many unsolved instances to optimality in a short amount of time.
 While our exact approaches can hardly handle larger values of $k$, our local search heuristic based on the non-linear reformulation performs well, providing near-optimal solutions quickly.

-In the future, we intend to develop solution algorithms able to solve the problem exactly for larger values of $k$.
+In the future, we intend to develop solution algorithms able to solve the problem exactly for larger values of $k$ and more general uncertainty sets.
 One idea is to use strong integer programming tools based on extended formulations.
 Preliminary results seem to indicate that the linear programming relaxation of these formulations are strong, hopefully leading to efficient branch-and-bound algorithms.